Steven-Klavins/steven-klavins-website/README.md

 ![](/README_Screenshot.png)

+### Tech Stack

+In this project I used Javascript, React, NodeJS, Particles-JS, JSX, CSS, Axios, the Github API and Framer Motion

 ### Animation

 The majority of animation on the site was achieved with Framer Motion.
 This includes component transitions, the blinking cursor animation on the welcome page, and the message animation on the contact page.
 The animated background was created with particle JS and CSS.